hardwood floor cleaning

 How do you clean hardwood floors?

-Regular mopping just doesn’t reach the stubborn dirt that lies deep in the pores of your hardwood, but our cleaning process does.
-This process includes an initial vacuuming of the areas to remove any loose dirt and debris, an auto scrubbing with an alkaline cleaner and then another auto scrubbing with a neutral cleaner to return the floor to its initial sheen.
+- Regular mopping just doesn’t reach the stubborn dirt that lies deep in the pores of your hardwood, but our hardwood floor cleaning process does.
+We use a high-speed rotary brush extraction machine and a neutral cleaning agent to break up tough dirt and contaminates.
+The final step is to go over the floor using a microfiber mop.
 Edges are hand scrubbed, as are stairs.
+Learn more here.